Small but Mighty: Micro-Influencer Marketing for Great Revenue Streams

 “Did the audience take the desired action?
 I look at the number of new signups, inquiries, website traffic, and new sales.”

-You can use tracking mechanisms to determine whether the new signups and sales come from the influencer campaign.
-You can use affiliate links or unique discount codes to attribute the conversions.
+You can use tracking mechanisms to determine whether the new signups and sales result from the influencer campaign.
+You can also attribute the conversions to affiliate links or unique discount codes.

 • Tools for measuring success